Minor Arcana · Cups

 Eight of Cups in Shadow work

-Upright: Honouring the self that built the cups while obeying the one who must leave them — growth without contempt for the past.
+Upright: Honoring the self that built the cups while obeying the one who must leave them — growth without contempt for the past.

 Reversed: The almost-leaver shadow: keeping a packed bag by the door for years as a substitute for either staying or going.